electrikjesus/ez-aosp/README.md

 # EZ AOSP MX

+#### This is a clone of https://github.com/mikecriggs/ez-aosp and altered to work with MX-Linux.
+For Ubuntu, please use the OG repo

 ### EZ AOSP is a simple automated and user input driven tool for MX Linux for an easy setup of an AOSP (Android Open Source Project) build environment.
 It is entirely noob friendly and the code is written very simply so that users can understand, fork, edit, and contribute to it. ###

 ### NOTE: This is an automated tool.
 It is HIGHLY recommended that you learn how to setup a build environment manually.
 It's very easy and a guide for it can be found here: https://github.com/nathanchance/Android-Tools/blob/master/Guides/Building_AOSP.txt ###